Putting a Plan into Place

 By creating an exit strategy in advance, you’ll be better prepared when the time comes to sell your business.

-Preparing Your Lodge, Camp or Resort For Sale
+Preparing Your Lodge, Marina or Resort For Sale

 There’s a lot of prep work to be done in order to make it easy for a potential buyer to understand exactly what they’re getting when buying your business.